sPuntinG/sPuntinG/README.md

 I'm eager to expand my skill set and collaborate on projects that make a difference.
 Here are some areas I'm keen to explore/expand:

 - 📦 Contribute to an `R` package
-- 🛠️ `SQL` to scale up data wrangling speed and capacity
+- 🐬 `SQL` to scale up data wrangling speed and capacity
 - 📊 Creating visually engaging websites to showcase impactful data storytelling: `Hugo` (`Go`), `D3`, `CSS`, `HTML`, `Java`
-- 🤖Machine learning models for predictive analytics
+- 🤖 Machine learning models for predictive analytics
 - 🐍 `Python` for versatile data analysis

 🤙 Feel free to reach out if you have an exciting idea for a collaboration or a discussion!